Protecting Animal Health

 - A $50,000 grant to the American Association of Swine Veterinarians Foundation to provide scholarships to 10 veterinary medicine students

 - A $50,000 grant to the American Association of Avian Pathologists Foundation to provide scholarships to 10 veterinary medicine students

 - A $25,000 grant to the American Association of Equine Practitioners Foundation to provide scholarships to five veterinary medicine students

 - A $200,000 grant to the Federation of Veterinarians of Europe to provide scholarships to 36 veterinary medicine students

 - A $230,000 grant to the World Veterinary Association to provide scholarships to 41 veterinary medicine students

 - A $5,000 grant to the Vietnam Small Animal Veterinary Association to provide scholarships to two veterinary medicine students

 - A $10,000 grant to the Veterinary Council of Thailand to provide scholarships to four veterinary medicine students

-We also continued our contribution of €10,000 to the Gustav Rosenberger Memorial Fund.
+We also contributed €10,000 to the Gustav Rosenberger Memorial Fund.
 This fund provides annual grants to young and promising veterinarians who come from countries where bovine medicine needs further development and who intend to apply the knowledge obtained in those countries.
 Additionally, several national initiatives to support the education of veterinary students have been continued, such as in Canada and the U.K.

-- In 2016, we introduced the High Quality Pork PhD Award in support of research in swine health, production and welfare.
+- We have supported research in swine health, production and welfare through the High Quality Pork PhD Award since 2016.
 Each year, we identify one recent doctoral graduate in veterinary or animal science to be recognized at a future High Quality Pork Congress, sponsored by our Animal Health division.